Diving in the British Virgin Islands

 History, Art, and Culture

 When Columbus saw the Virgin Islands Archipelago, he named then after the 11,000 virgins that followed Saint Ursula.
 The Spanish quickly followed in his wake looking, of course, for gold.
 None was found, so they moved on, which left the Virgin Islands unprotected and Pirates, freebooters and other famous rogues, found a way of life among these islands looting passing vessels.
 Most ships that ventured from the New World to Europe had to pass through a gauntlet that included Blackbeard, Sir Frances Drake, and others.
 The British came in the 17th century and established sugar plantations.
-When slavery was abolished, the plantations crumbled and life was peaceful until the 1960s, when tourism kicked in to take advantage of the charm, enchantment, and beauty of the BVI.
-Read about historic sites in BVI here.
+When slavery was abolished, the plantations crumbled and life was peaceful until the 1960s, when tourism kicked in to take advantage of the charm, enchantment, and beauty of the British Virgin Islands.
+Read about historic sites in British Virgin Islands here.